 Boiling the milk

 Add the milk to a sauce pan.
 Heat and bring it to boil.
 When the milk rises up, switch off the flame.
-Remove ½ c from this and set aside.
+Remove ½ cup milk from this and set aside.

 Making the slurry